llogiq/flame/readme.md

 much-needed insight into where optimizations may be needed.

-Unlike tools like `perf` which have the OS interrupt your running program repeatadly and reports on every function in your callstack, FLAME lets you choose what you want to see in the graph by adding performance instrumentation to your own code.
+Unlike tools like `perf` which have the OS interrupt your running program repeatedly and reports on every function in your callstack, FLAME lets you choose what you want to see in the graph by adding performance instrumentation to your own code.